Yusuke196/brat_httpd/README.md

 bash install_docker.sh
 ```

 2. Modify username, password, and email on `docker-compose.yml`.
+They will be used for the master account.

 3. Add `users.json` in `config` directory to specify additional users.
-An example of users.json is shown below.
+An example of users.json:
 ```
 {
+  "site_suffix_1": {
     "user_1": "password_1",
     "user_2": "password_2"
   }
+}
 ```

-4. Build the brat image, giving information of the first account as the arguments.
+4. Build the brat image, providing information of the first account as the arguments.
 The account information can be specified also in `docker-compose.yml`.
 ```
 sudo docker compose build --build-arg username=<username> --build-arg password=<password> --build-arg email=<email>
 ```